Rohan-J123/G50_POPL_Project/README.md

 ### Results:-

 To show comparative study between C++ and C#, we have written simple bubble sorting algorithm in both the languages.

+* While the C# code could be transported and run on another device, C+ code couldn't.

+* On changing array index to get out_of_bound value, C++ continued execution using garbage values while C# gave us a proper array index out of bounds error message.

+* On benchmarking C# and C++ bubble sort algorithms, C# codes took more time for execution than C++ codes for all kinds of data structures.

 ### Potential For Future Work:-

 While C# has a lot of advantages over C++, it also has a few disadvantages:-